shaunntan/GenerativeAdversarialActLearning/README.md

 # README

 <font color="red">You will need two oracles saved as .h5 to run this project.
 These are not included in this repo as the file size is too large.
-Please contact shaunn .dot. tan .at. gmail.com to obtain the files.</font>
+Please contact "shaunn .dot. tan .at. gmail.com" to obtain the files.</font>

 This repository is for the final project of DSA5204.
 In this project we reproduce and extend the paper titled "Generative Adversarial Active Learning" (GAAL) http://arxiv.org/abs/1702.07956.